The Plant Identification Team generally competes in three contests each year.

 The Texas A&M Plant Identification Team placed first in the Texas Section Society for Range Management and Texas Widlife Society contests in 2016-2017 and third at the International Society for Range Management meeting (the highest placing US team).

-For more information about joining the Plant Identification Team, contact Dr. Robert Knight.
+For more information about joining the Plant Identification Team, contact Dr. Bob Knight.